Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-where $T_{1/2}$ is the hopping matrix of hopping along the green/brown lines in the mBZ as shown in Fig.~\ref{fig:morielattice}(b) \footnote{Note that $T_{1,2}=w_AA\sigma_0\pm w_{AB}\sigma_x$, which commute with the unitary transformation $U=e^{i\frac{\pi}{2}\sigma_x}$, such that the tunneling matrix is not changed by the unitary transformation}.
+where $T_{1}(T_2)$ is the hopping matrix of hopping along the green (brown) lines in the mBZ as shown in Fig.~\ref{fig:morielattice}(b) \footnote{Note that $T_{1,2}=w_AA\sigma_0\pm w_{AB}\sigma_x$, which commute with the unitary transformation $U=e^{i\frac{\pi}{2}\sigma_x}$, such that the tunneling matrix is not changed by the unitary transformation}.

-Assuming the chiral limit $w_{AA}=0$ and $w_{AB}=w$, we numerically computed the morie bands and observed exactly flat bands for a series of magic angles as shown in Fig.~\ref{fig:ckflatbands}.
+Assuming the chiral limits $w_{AA}=0$ and $w_{AB}=w$\cite{PhysRevLett.122.106405}, we numerically computed the moiré bands and observed exactly flat bands for a series of magic angles as shown in Fig.~\ref{fig:ckflatbands}.
 The band structure is controlled by a single parameter $\alpha=\frac{w}{t' k_{\theta}^2}=\frac{wa^2}{8t'\pi^2 \sin^2(\theta/2)}$ which is proportional to $1/\sin^2(\theta/2)$.
-Note that the parameter $\alpha$ here is qualitatively different from the parameter $\frac{w}{\sin(\theta/2)}$ relevant for TBG \cite{PhysRevLett.122.106405}.
+Note that the parameter $\alpha$ is qualitatively different from its counterpart $\frac{w}{\sin(\theta/2)}$ for TBG \cite{PhysRevLett.122.106405}.
 As a consequence, the magic angle for the TBCB can be much larger compared with TBG.
 This property makes the twist angle of the TBCB system easier to be tuned experimentally.